kannix68/advent_of_code_2015/README.md

 Unit Tests using standard library test/unit.

+A base helper class Aocbase can be required from local file (`require aocbase.rb`).

 ### R (R-lang)
 R means R-language, tested using R v3.2.0 (Revolution R Open), with R-Studio as editor on Mac OS X.